Install a new kitchen or improve the existing one to add value to your home

-A New kitchen (or refurbished) is one of the major factors affecting a house ‘s value.
-Kitchens are truly at the heart of any family home where buyers look for somewhere to spend quality time with friends and relatives, looking for a kitchen as the most important room in the home.
+A New kitchen (or refurbished) is one of the significant factors affecting a house ‘s value.
+Kitchens are genuinely at the heart of any family home where buyers look for somewhere to spend quality time with friends and relatives.
+A kitchen is seen as the essential room in the house.
 It is the place where people gather to discuss the day’s events over a meal, and it is quite often a home’s main reception room.
 Kitchens that are well appointed and well designed can add premiums to house values like no other room in the home.
 If you can create a warm and inviting kitchen, you have a great chance of inspiring a bidding war for your house.

 Relatively small investments can make significant differences to property values

 There is no need to splash out upwards of £60,000 on a new kitchen to grab the interest of buyers.
-In many cases, only a few minor improvements and alterations are required to make a kitchen appealing, and the effect on house sale prices can be substantial.
+In many cases, only a few minor improvements and alterations are required to make a kitchen appealing.
+The effect on house sale prices can be substantial.
 For instance, instead of forking out thousands for a new kitchen suite, replacing the doors can be just as effective.
-Replace a worn and tired worktop in just two or three hours, and transform any kitchen with the addition of some stylish hanging rails and accessories.
+Replace a worn and tired worktop in only two or three hours, and transform any kitchen with the addition of some stylish hanging rails and accessories.

 Buy a kitchen for around £1,500 in a major DIY store such as B&Q or Wickes, but remember it is often possible to pick up bargains during end-of-season sales.
 By hiring a local contractor to fit a new, relatively cheap kitchen, you can transform your whole home into something far more desirable to buyers.
 However, it is also important not to forget lighting when staging a kitchen for viewings.
 Many old kitchens still have pendant lights, but the installation of halogen spotlights creates the white light that will showcase your kitchen fantastically.